 Are Carbs the Enemy?
 It Depends

 Eating too many refined carbohydrates is detrimental to your health.
 Research has shown that the consumption of processed carbs like sugar and flour create a myriad of health problems.
-Carbohydrates increase blood sugar levels and increase the production of bad cholesterol (LDL).
+Processed carbohydrates rapidly increase blood sugar levels and increase the production of bad cholesterol (LDL).

 This inflammation affects the health of the gut biomes living in your GI tract.
 The inflamed intestinal environment disrupts the biomes ability to assimilate nutrients from food.
 This inflammation spreads to every other biological system in the body, including the cardiovascular system where it presents symptoms of hypertension.

-The best approach for optimal heart health is to eliminate carbs and processed foods from your diet and replace them with nutrient-dense sources of fat.
+The best approach for optimal heart health is to eliminate processed carbs as well as other processed foods from your diet and replace them with nutrient-dense sources of fat.

 The Benefits of a High-fat Diet for the Heart

-Going carb-free is a complete lifestyle change that will dramatically improve your health.
+Going carb-free for a period of time will dramatically improve your health.
 Without carbs in your diet, your body changes its fuel source from glycogen to ketones.
 In the absence of glycogen, the liver produces ketones in a metabolic process known as ketosis.